din14970/personal-site/content/pages/resume.md

 <a href="https://pypi.org/project/pyMatchSeries/"><h6>pyMatchSeries</h6></a>
 </div>
 <div class="col-md-10">
-A python wrapper around the C++ <a href="https://github.com/berkels/match-series">match-series</a> code for joint non-rigid-registration of images
+A python wrapper around the C++ <a href="https://github.com/berkels/match-series">match-series</a> code for joint non-rigid-registration of images.
+Currently working on re-implementing the algorithm purely in python.
 </div>
 </div>